The responses can determine your student’s next steps.

 Don’t let your teen give in to the feeling that “no school is going to want me.”
 There are thousands of colleges in this country and plenty still have spots available for incoming freshmen.

-Financial aid packages come later Usually there is no information on scholarships or financial aid with the early acceptance letter, but a few weeks later, colleges mail congratulatory notes about merit-based scholarships which are awarded only based on grades, community service, etc. They are not need-based.
+Financial aid packages come later Usually there is no information on scholarships or financial aid with the early acceptance letter, but a few weeks later, colleges mail congratulatory notes about merit-based scholarships which are awarded based only on grades, community service, etc. They are not need-based.

 Need-based financial aid packages, which are tied to family income, are awarded in early spring, but in enough time before the May 1 National Acceptance Day (the deadline for seniors to inform a college whether they accept an offer of admission).